AnshMehra25/Induction_Program/README.md

 Dr. Randhir Singh conducted an informative session on the conduction of exams and provided students with valuable insights into the Academic Portal of GNDEC.
 He explained how the portal is used to access important academic information, including exam schedules, attendance records, internal marks, and other academic updates.
 The session helped students understand the exam process and how to effectively use the portal for their academic planning and progress.

+## DAY 6

+### 🕐9:00 AM onwards

+ <ins>***Shaffy Markar***</ins> :***Talk on the Benefits of Millets***

+Shaffy Markar, gold medalist and Vice President of GHSKMS, Ludhiana, delivered an insightful session on the nutritional and health benefits of superfood millets.
+She highlighted the rich nutrient profile of millets and their role in promoting a healthy lifestyle.
+Shaffy also discussed research indicating that incorporating millets into one’s diet can aid in the prevention of several diseases and, in some cases, support recovery—emphasizing the belief that cancer can be managed or even cured through the regular consumption of millets.
+Her talk inspired students to adopt healthier eating habits and explore the potential of traditional grains.